karayabin/universe-snapshot/universe/CliTools/doc/api/CliTools/Input/CommandLineInput.md

 ==============

 - [CommandLineInput::__construct](https://github.com/lingtalfi/CliTools/blob/master/doc/api/CliTools/Input/CommandLineInput/__construct.md) &ndash; Builds the class instance.
-- [CommandLineInput::hasFlag](https://github.com/lingtalfi/CliTools/blob/master/doc/api/CliTools/Input/CommandLineInput/hasFlag.md) &ndash; Returns whether the flag $flagName was set.
-- [CommandLineInput::getOption](https://github.com/lingtalfi/CliTools/blob/master/doc/api/CliTools/Input/CommandLineInput/getOption.md) &ndash; Returns the value of the option $optionName if set, or the $default value if the option was not defined.
-- [CommandLineInput::getParameter](https://github.com/lingtalfi/CliTools/blob/master/doc/api/CliTools/Input/CommandLineInput/getParameter.md) &ndash; Returns the value of the parameter at index $index, or the $default value if no parameter was defined for the given index.
 - [CommandLineInput::prepare](https://github.com/lingtalfi/CliTools/blob/master/doc/api/CliTools/Input/CommandLineInput/prepare.md) &ndash; Parses the command line and stores the flags, options and parameters to be accessed via the getter methods.
+- [AbstractInput::hasFlag](https://github.com/lingtalfi/CliTools/blob/master/doc/api/CliTools/Input/AbstractInput/hasFlag.md) &ndash; Returns whether the flag $flagName was set.
+- [AbstractInput::getOption](https://github.com/lingtalfi/CliTools/blob/master/doc/api/CliTools/Input/AbstractInput/getOption.md) &ndash; Returns the value of the option $optionName if set, or the $default value if the option was not defined.
+- [AbstractInput::getParameter](https://github.com/lingtalfi/CliTools/blob/master/doc/api/CliTools/Input/AbstractInput/getParameter.md) &ndash; Returns the value of the parameter at index $index, or the $default value if no parameter was defined for the given index.
+- [AbstractInput::getParameters](https://github.com/lingtalfi/CliTools/blob/master/doc/api/CliTools/Input/AbstractInput/getParameters.md) &ndash; Returns the list of all parameters, in the order they were written.
+- [AbstractInput::getOptions](https://github.com/lingtalfi/CliTools/blob/master/doc/api/CliTools/Input/AbstractInput/getOptions.md) &ndash; Returns the list of all options (key/value pairs), in the order they were written.
+- [AbstractInput::getFlags](https://github.com/lingtalfi/CliTools/blob/master/doc/api/CliTools/Input/AbstractInput/getFlags.md) &ndash; Returns the list of all flags, in the order they were written.